 Updated: July 4, 2018: The below is a part of a weekly data series analysis I am doing using social data, audience listening, influencer research & traditional media analytics.

-The beginning of the presentation included an analysis of IT Decision Makers (ITDMs) to get a better understanding of their conversational patterns, sharing behaviors and media consumption habits.
+The below is from a presentation I did back in 2017 to a group of B2B marketing executives.
+The beginning of the presentation included a conversational and media analysis of IT Decision-Makers (ITDMs) to get a better understanding of their language patterns, sharing behaviors and media consumption habits.

-As a digital strategist by nature, there are several key takeaways from this data that could inform a creative idea, editorial approach and even a paid media strategy.
+As a digital strategist by nature, there are several takeaways from this data that could inform many things–creative concept, editorial strategy, content approach, and even paid media segmentation.

-There are a few considerations with this data.
-It’s real-time and it changes.
-This week is CIO and next week it might be Dark Reading so it’s important to track audience behavior over time and keep an eye our for trends in media consumption.
-Doing so will help you anticipate which media your audience is spending time with the most and begin to prioritize your media relations strategy.
+Keep in mind that this data is real-time and it will change.
+This week is CIO and next week it might be WIRED, so it’s important to track audience behavior over time and keep an eye out for trends in media sharing and consumption.
+Doing so will help you anticipate which media your audience is spending time with the most and begin to adjust your media relations approach.

-Below, you’ll notice the topics and interests that this audience is talking about.
-The data suggests that cybersecurity is still a number one concern among this audience.
-Makes sense given what’s happening in technology and society today.
+You’ll also notice below what topics and interests resonate with IT Decision-Makers.
+The data suggests that cybersecurity is still a number one concern–makes sense given what’s been happening in the world.